Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: System Details

 \subsection{Traffic Policing}

-The monitoring and policing subsystem of \name is necessary to prevent endhosts from overusing their reservations and thus compromising the guarantees of other reservations.
-In contrast to Colibri, where the source AS performs deterministic traffic policing and on-path ASes only perform probabilistic monitoring, \name is designed to allow every AS to perform deterministic monitoring and policing for its own reservations to ensure that it can provide its guarantees.
+\name is designed to allow every AS to perform deterministic monitoring and policing for its own reservations to ensure that it can provide its guarantees.
+This is in contrast to systems like Colibri~\cite{giuliari2021colibri}, where the source AS performs deterministic traffic policing and on-path ASes only perform probabilistic monitoring.

-For each reservation, policing can be implemented with a token-bucket algorithm using a single \SI{8}{\byte} counter, as described in \cref{sec:policing-algo}.
+For each reservation, policing can be implemented with a simple token-bucket algorithm using a single \SI{8}{\byte} counter, as described below.
 Since an assigned $\resid$ is unique for the particular ingress interface during the reservation's validity period, an AS can simply keep an array of $\fl{ResID}_\mathrm{max}$ counters, where $\fl{ResID}_\mathrm{max}$ is the highest assigned \resid{} of all its reservations, and use the \resid{} in the packet header as an index.
-If the \resid{}s are assigned such that $\fl{ResID}_\mathrm{max}$ is sufficiently small, then the policing array can fit into a processor's cache, and thus policing can be done very efficiently.
+If the \resid{}s are assigned such that $\fl{ResID}_\mathrm{max}$ is sufficiently small, the policing array can fit into a processor's cache, making policing very efficient.

-As mentioned in \cref{sec:details:control}, assigning \resid{}s is an instance of the online interval coloring problem~\cite{gyarfas1988line}.
-Online graph coloring algorithms cannot assign the optimal coloring and instead, in the worst case, assign a maximum color $R\cdot \chi$, where $\chi$ is the chromatic number of the graph and $R$ is called the \emph{competitiveness} of the coloring algorithm.
+\para{ResID Assignment} Assigning \resid{}s is an instance of the online interval coloring problem which can be solved efficiently~\cite{gyarfas1988line,kierstead1981extremal,kashyop2020dynamic,kierstead2016first}.
+However, online graph coloring algorithms cannot assign the optimal coloring and instead, in the worst case, assign a maximum color $R\cdot \chi$, where $\chi$ is the chromatic number of the graph and $R$ is called the \emph{competitiveness} of the coloring algorithm.
 In our case, the competitiveness is the ratio between the largest assigned \resid{} and the maximum number of concurrent reservations (i.e., $\fl{TotalBW} / \fl{MinBW}$).